Ian-Ennis/activity_tracker/README.md

 ## Project concept:

-Leg-Up is an activity tracker that helps keep track of all your daily activities.
+Leg-Up is an activity tracker that helps keep track of all your physical self-care activities.
 Whether it's meditating, running, or hiking, see how much you've progressed and start building your habits for a healthier future.